awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 **Critical stability enhancements**

-1. Fixed a bug whereby the DB instance might be briefly unavailable due to the self\-healing function of the underlying storage\.
+1. Fixed a bug in which the DB instance might be briefly unavailable due to the self\-healing function of the underlying storage\.

 **High priority stability enhancements**

-1. Fixed a bug whereby the database engine might crash causing unavailability\.
+1. Fixed a bug in which the database engine might crash causing unavailability\.
 This occurred while scanning an included, non\-key column of a B\-Tree index\.
 This only applies to PostgreSQL 11 "included column" indexes\.

 1. Fixed a bug that might cause the database engine to crash causing unavailability\.
 This occurred if a newly established database connection encountered a resource exhaustion\-related error during initialization after successful authentication\.